 Will Bath Bombs Lose Their Potency?

 As mentioned above, the main ingredients used in making bath bombs include natural components like citric acid and baking soda.
+How to tell if a bath bomb is expired?

 The shelf life of both these ingredients is surprisingly long, but to maintain and preserve their potency, you have to store the product in effectively airtight containers.